brianxin97/Geometric-Structural-Knowledge-Graph-Foundation-Model/README.md

+# GAMMA: Geometric-Knowledge-Graph-Foundation-Model

+> ⚡️ This project is built on top of **ULTRA: Towards Foundation Models for Knowledge Graph Reasoning** (MIT License).
+> This README is adapted from the original project’s README with targeted changes to reflect this fork’s behavior.
+> The bulk of the original documentation is preserved below.

+GAMMA, a knowledge graph foundation model that overcomes the limitations of existing approaches by integrating multiple geometric transformations within a unified attention-based framework.
+Different with prior models that rely on a single transformation and thus introduce structural biases, GAMMA leverages multiple relational message passing mechanisms to dynamically adapt to the relational patterns present in the data.

+---

 ## Installation ##

-You may install the dependencies via either conda or pip. ultra-attention PyG is implemented with Python 3.9, PyTorch 2.1 and PyG 2.4 (CUDA 11.8 or later when running on GPUs).
+You may install the dependencies via either conda or pip.
+GAMMA is implemented with Python 3.9, PyTorch 2.1 and PyG 2.4 (CUDA 11.8 or later when running on GPUs).
 If you are on a Mac, you may omit the CUDA toolkit requirements.

 ### From Conda ###